-Overlooking Medellin, we have beautiful San Felix.
+Overlooking Medellin, sits beautiful San Felix.
 This is not only one of the closest places to rock climb near Medellin, but it is also one of the prettiest.
 The area is located in the mountains which surround Medellin, and has a spectacular view of the city.

-In addition, the climbing is close to a popular location for parasailing in Medellin, meaning that you could easily go climbing in the morning, then go parasailing in the afternoon.
+In addition, the climbing is close to a popular location for parasailing in Medellin, so you could easily go climbing in the morning, then go parasailing in the afternoon.
 Sounds like a pretty fun day out if you ask me!

 What You Should Climb at San Felix